JuanitoV2005/Typical-Colombian-dishes-few-know/Cuchuco.md

 ## Video

-Watch the video here: [Cuchuco con Espinazo de Cerdo](https://youtu.be/cSeqB9XBjS0)
+Watch the video here: [Cuchuco with pork spine](https://youtu.be/cSeqB9XBjS0)

 ---